 In the new system, the registration document reflects not only the vehicle-owner’s name, it includes the name of the finance house or bank that is financing the vehicle, and refers to this institution as the vehicle’s titleholder.
 The NaTIS or registration document remains in the titleholder’s safekeeping while the vehicle is being financed.
 Without the document, no further change of ownership would be possible.

-This is just the the electronic platform of the national administration traffic information system, where you can download forms, find your nearest service centre and find the latest news and updates.
+This is just the the electronic platform of the national administration traffic information system, where you can download forms, find your nearest service centre and find the latest news and updates for online NaTIS information.

 Our guide “Questions to ask your dealer” includes handy tips on how you can get the best out of the relationship with your car dealer.